veysiadn/RT_PREEMPT_INSTALL/README.md

 # RT_PREEMPT_INSTALL
   This repository contains installation of RT_PREEMPT patch on Ubuntu 20.04.4 LTS ; kernel 5.9.1.
 If you want to install with different kernel, installation steps are same, you just have to download your desired kernel sources from [Linux Kernel Sources](https://mirrors.edge.kernel.org/pub/linux/kernel/) and [RT_PREEMPT Patch Sources](https://mirrors.edge.kernel.org/pub/linux/kernel/projects/rt/).
 Hope this repository will save time for you.
+#### Note that, if you want better real-time performance you will need to change several BIOS settings.
+It is recommended to disable management related settings.
+Mostly this settings scales your CPU frequency based on the load.
+However to keep constant periodicity it is important to have stable frequency.
+Please change BIOS settings after doing a brief search about the settings, do not follow advices blindly.
+Each hardware has different BIOS settings, therefore, I can not know all possible settings.
+Keep in mind that if you have latency in your implementation, it is a good starting point to tweak BIOS settings.

+##### Safe Boot - Disable
+##### Hyper-Threading - Disable
+##### System Management Mode - Disable
+##### Virtualization - Disable
+##### Power Management Related Settings - Disable

 ## Before starting to build, make sure that Safe Boot option is disabled in your BIOS settings and run commands below to get required libraries for building/installation.
 ```